emmyobonyo/ToDoApp/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
+- Hat Tip to [Microverse](https://www.microverse.org/) for the linters.
-- Inspiration
-- etc

 ## 📝 License